scality/metalk8s/docs/installation/troubleshooting/index.rst

-.. _Troubleshooting Installation Guide:
+.. _Troubleshooting Installation Section:

 Troubleshooting
 ===============

-This guide covers some of the common issues users face during and after a MetalK8s installation.
-If your issue does not figure in this guide, reach out to Scality support, or create a
+This section describes common issues users face during and after a MetalK8s installation.
+If your issue is not presented here, reach out to Scality support, or create a
 `Github issue <https://github.com/scality/metalk8s/issues>`_.